2020 Barnard Women Poets Prize

-The Barnard Women Poets Prize is given for an exceptional second collection of poems.
-The competition is open to a woman poet who has previously published one book of poetry (in an edition of 500 or more) and who is a citizen or resident, regardless of documentation status, of the United States.
+The competition is open to a poet who identifies as a woman, who has previously published one book of poetry (in an edition of 500 or more copies), and who is a citizen or resident (regardless of documentation status) of the United States.

 The manuscript to be considered (three copies), cover letter (naming the title and publisher of the applicant's first collection), and entry fee ($20, payable in check to Women Poets at Barnard) should be sent to: